 When your members’ hands hold onto their friends and onto the identity of your community, you’ll be hugging them close.

 That’s all for now!
-In the next message, I’ll discuss the welcome you give new members.
+In the next message, I’ll discuss the welcome you give to new members.